GDSC-IIIT-Kalyani/hacktobot/.github/PULL_REQUEST-TEMPLATE/pull_request_template.md

 <!-- Mention the following details and these are mandatory -->

-Closes: #Issue number that will be closed through this PR
+Closes: #Issue number that will be closed through this Pull Request

 ### Describe the add-ons or changes you've made 📃